-To celebrate Black History Month, we’ve compiled a list of seven black photographers worth following on Instagram.
-From documenting haute couture to everyday street photography, these nine photographers will improve the quality of your Instagram feed.
+To celebrate Black History Month, we’ve compiled a list of 14 black photographers worth following on Instagram.
+From documenting haute couture to everyday street photography, these photographers will improve the quality of your Instagram feed.

 Devin Allen (@bydvnlln)